paradime-io/paradime-dbt-movie-challenge/README.md

 5. [Conclusions](#conclusions)

 ## Introduction
 Explore my project for the _dbt™ data modeling challenge - Movie Edition_, Hosted by [Paradime](https://www.paradime.io/)!
-This project dives into the analysis and visualization of Science Fiction Movie data!"
+This project dives into the analysis of Science Fiction movies, using Natural Language Processing techniques to determine word frequency and sentiment of the plot of the movies.

 ## Data Sources
 My analysis leverages two key data sets: